nickgasperi/spotify-personal-streaming-analysis/README.md

   <img src = "images/spotify-timing-plots.png">
 </p>

-* I most frequently streamed from 12:00–2:00 P.M., with an additional spike from 7:00–9:00 P.M.
+* I most frequently streamed from 12:00–2:00 P.M., with an additional spike from 7:00–9:00 P.M, reflecting a structured routine with more opportunities to listen during lunch and in the evening.
 * Weekday streaming was consistent between days and mirrored the overall time-of-day pattern.
-Weekend activity was lower overall and exhibited no significant temporal patterns.
+Weekend activity was lower overall and exhibited no significant temporal patterns due to spending more time outside of my residence and in social settings.

 <br>
 <p align = "center">